Thursday, November 26, 2020

 “The whole… mercenary thing.”
 Cyial reiterated.
 “Jimmy never went into much detail, only dropped little tidbits on why.”

-Varhi looked back ahead of him, silent for a good moment.
 “I don’t remember much about my past, even now.
 I can only just remember little scraps here and there.
 I know I had a mother, a father and I was an only child.
 I know we lived relatively fine—upper middle class, I think.
-Not rich per se, but well off enough.
-They could afford to give me school; and an education… but… that’s about all I remember.
+Not rich, but well off and comfortable enough.
+They could afford to give me school, an education, and I think even fund some additional hobbies that I was interested in, but… that’s about all I remember.
 I don’t remember where I lived, or if I even lived in Kior.
 I just assume that must be where I lived, because that’s where Jimmy found me.”
 Cyial waited as he paused again.
 Varhi turned around to glance back behind him.
 “Do you remember being born?
 Your birth?”

 Cyial frowned and shook his head.